-Here we take a look at the range of Voice over IP telephony (VoIP) options available to you – in-house, vendor cloud and self hosted including the benefits and downfalls of each, so you can find a solution to suit the individual requirements of your business.
+Here we look at the range of Voice over IP telephony (VoIP) options available to you – in-house, vendor cloud and self-hosted, including the benefits and downfalls of each, so you can find a solution to suit the individual requirements of your business.

 1. In-House VoIP

 Firstly, there’s in-house VoIP as an option.
 With this platform, you have a small hardware device in your office.
 It relies on your broadband for incoming and outgoing calls but is serves a dedicated function.
 The devices we recommend allow you to plug a USB drive or SD card in for easy configuration backup and call recording.
 They have simple user interfaces allowing even novice users to adjust calling options with relative ease.

 The only flaw is that if you have problems with your broadband the entire system will be impacted for all inbound and outbound calls.
 In-house VoIP bears consideration where you have one office with good, stable broadband and little need for external workers to connect phones.

 The low cost of the management systems means that many companies running this type of system will elect to keep a spare in stock as a standby should the primary system go wrong.

 2. Vendor Hosted Cloud VoIP

 The next step up is to go “into the Cloud”.
 When it comes to cloud VoIP based solutions, there are so many options to choose from, and you can either host your own, or choose a vendor package.
 A significant benefit of using Cloud VoIP – be it self-hosted or through a vendor – is that you are not equipment reliant.

 When opting for a vendor package, you’ll find each works in much the same way that the vendor will supply a username, password, server, and in some cases a configured device for you to use.